Graduate Handbook

 This section presents the admissions process and requirements for the dual-degree Ph.D. program.
 It is critical for students to follow closely the degree requirements in their partner program, as the Department of African American Studies does not have control over—or comprehensive knowledge of—partner departments’ requirements.
 We seek to make our dual-degree program as flexible as possible to allow students to complete all the requirements in a timely manner while maintaining the integrity of our degrees.

-Admissions process
+Admissions Process

 You can apply for the dual-degree Ph.D. program before admission to Penn State, or you can apply after you matriculate.
 If in the latter group, you must do so before you achieve candidacy in your major program.
 Students will need to speak with advisors in their partner department to ascertain exactly what constitutes candidacy in those departments.

 Students applying before admission to Penn State: Students may apply to the dual-degree program when they apply for admission to a partner Ph.D. program at Penn State.
-Please follow the guidelines for applying established by the budgetary unit and indicate clearly on your application that you are applying to the dual degree program in African American and Diaspora Studies.
+Please follow the guidelines for applying established by the budgetary unit and indicate clearly on your application that you are applying to the dual-degree program in African American and Diaspora Studies.
 Send all materials to the partner department but be sure your personal statement reflects your interest in this interdisciplinary degree.
 The dual-title partner department is responsible for the first years of funding and assistantships.
 If you are admitted into one of the doctoral programs listed above, our admissions committee will review your file using the same material you submitted in that application (the same statement and letters, etc.).
 In this context, your application statement should recognize that the partner program is the first to review your application and that you must be admitted to that program before being considered by us—view that program as a central audience for your application.
 Nevertheless, the statement also should indicate how your research and professional goals reflect an interest in interdisciplinary, African American and Diaspora Studies.
-While being sure to identify faculty with whom you would work in your partner department, it is helpful for your dual-title degree application to articulate the ways faculty in AFAM at Penn State can help further your research and professional goals.
+While being sure to identify faculty with whom you would work in your partner department, it is helpful for your dual-title degree application to articulate the ways faculty in African American studies department at Penn State can help further your research and professional goals.

 Our admissions committee follows the timetable of our partner departments, although you may receive an acceptance from that partner program before receiving our admissions decision.
 If you have received admission into one of these doctoral programs and have not received notice of admission or non-admission from us, please contact us (ams87@psu.edu).